School-VB-Projects/spothifi/docs/ROUTES.md

 *Requires to be connected*

-## PATCH /playlists/:id?songs
+## PATCH /playlists/:id/add?song
 > **Arguments**
 > - `:id` Playlist ID

 > **Parameters**
 > - `?songs` Songs ID

-Affect one or more song.s to one available playlist
+Affect one song to one available playlist

 *Requires to be connected*